Santa Ana Main Library is closed for a two-year renovation project. Learn more here.

 Willard Jazz Band Recognition

-Many of you are aware that I was born and raised in our city, and I take great pride in being a product of our public school system.
+Many of you are aware that I was born and raised in our city–and I take great pride in being a product of our public school system.

 During my time at Willard, I had the opportunity to play the flute, bass drum, and snare drum.
 I owe my involvement in music to my sister, who inspired me by playing the flute.
 Recently, I had the chance to revisit my alma mater, Willard Intermediate, and engage in conversation with some incredibly talented kids–specifically, the Jazz Band!

-It’s heartening to learn that the Jazz Band will soon embark on a journey to Washington DC.
-For many of them, this trip will mark their first plane ride and their first venture beyond the boundaries of our city—a sentiment I’m sure many of us can relate to.
+It’s heartening to learn that the Jazz Band will soon embark on a journey to Washington, D.C.
+For many of them, this trip will mark their first plane ride and their first venture beyond the boundaries of our city–a sentiment I’m sure many of us can relate to.
 I thoroughly enjoyed hearing about their travel plans and the instruments they are dedicated to playing, and I had an awesome time being back in my old band room.

 I am bursting with excitement and pride for our kids, and I eagerly anticipate the incredible experiences awaiting them in D.C.
-Go JAGUARS!! 🤟🏾
+GO JAGUARS! 🤟🏾

 Lunch with Leaders at Santiago – Go Turtles!

-Congressman Correa, Trustee Hector Bustos, and I had an incredible time with our young students, engaging with their challenging questions and offering insights into my decision-making process.
+Congressman Correa, SAUSD Trustee Hector Bustos, and I had an incredible time with our young students, engaging with their challenging questions and offering insights into my decision-making process.
 However, when it comes to movies, I can choose without my parents’ input.
 Huge thanks to the booster club, the PTA, and all the classified staff at Santiago Elementary for creating such an outstanding experience for our children.
 I also want to thank our Arts and Culture Commissioner Debra Russell and ETAC Commissioner Maria Baeza for generously sharing their professional responsibilities with our students.
 Your contributions are invaluable!

 Santiago Park Clean-Up with OC Habitats

 We kicked off the New Year with a park clean-up in the creek.
 A heartfelt thank you to our incredible volunteers for their unwavering dedication to maintaining the cleanliness of our local parks and creek.
-Once again, we came together to host a successful park cleanup event with OC Habitats.
-Thanks to our community rep, Valerie Magdaleno, for leading the event.
+Once again, we came together to host a successful park clean-up event with OC Habitats.
+Thanks to our community rep., Valerie Magdaleno, for leading the event.

 Bandito Taqueria

 Bandito’s story embodies resilience and entrepreneurship.
 Jorge and Jesus have overcome many challenges, starting with a humble comal and a dream.
 Despite facing setback after setback, they persisted, establishing a small taco business in DTSA.
 Known for their signature pink tortillas, fresh salsas and addicting tacos, I was proud to recognize the Bandito team for their hard work.
-I hope you’ll join me in supporting our young Santaneros and support their scrumptious Tijuana-style tacos small business.
+I hope you’ll join me in supporting our young Santaneros and support their scrumptious Tijuana-style taquería small business.

 Black History Parade

-I was proud to represent the City of Santa Ana with Councilmembers Johnathan Ryan Hernandez & Benjamin Vazquez, supporting the Orange County Heritage Council and the Black community in Orange County.
+I was proud to represent the City of Santa Ana with Councilmembers Johnathan Ryan Hernandez and Benjamin Vazquez, supporting the Orange County Heritage Council and the Black community in Orange County.
 Santa Ana’s history is Black history, and we’re committed to championing inclusive policies.

 Lunar New Year Festivities Recap: Embracing the Lunar New Year was truly remarkable!
 I enthusiastically participated in various celebrations both within and beyond the city, marking the arrival of the Year of the Dragon.
 Extending warm wishes to all who partake in this culturally significant event, may your Lunar New Year be filled with joy and prosperity!